Mission and strategy

 - Quality and safety.
 High quality and safety of operations and products and regulatory compliance are preconditions for a company's existence in the pharmaceutical industry.

-- Strong corporate culture of working together, the basis of which is valuable and important work for the customer.
+- Strong corporate culture of working together.
+Our working together is based on work that is valuable and important for the customer.
 Orion wants to be an excellent workplace and a responsible and attractive employer that continuously develops the well-being of its personnel at work and their expertise.

 The following strategic targets and their achievement are monitored in the Company with clearly defined indicators: